 Our intuition is sometimes our most valuable asset when it comes to making a decision.
-The apparent chaos, or at least the upheavals we witness, leave little room for clarity.
-This confusion paralyzes our ability to make decisions, which makes us somewhat passive, or at least not quite passive.
+The apparent chaos, or at least the upheaval we witness, leaves little room for clarity.
+This confusion paralyzes our ability to make decisions, which makes us somewhat passive, well not quite.
 Indeed, not making a decision is a decision in itself.
-The problem is that the endless repetition of this avoidance of decision making forces us to adhere to the default status quo.
-How then can we know that we have made the right choices if we constantly avoid making decisions?
+The problem is that the endless repetition of this avoidance of decision making forces us to adhere to the status quo by default.
+How do we know we have made the right choices if we are constantly avoiding making a decision?

 We can reconnect with our inner wisdom, which can serve as a guide in times of crisis.
-Intuition, as it is called, is like a surfer’s board that tilts as the waves pass it.
-It knows when we need to propel ourselves to be able to glide over the wave and when we need to refrain from doing so.
-Life is a succession of waves that carry us, yet we must identify them as such and recognize when to let go of those that won’t take us anywhere.
-We cannot surf all the waves of the ocean.
+Intuition, as it is called, is like a surfer’s board that bends when the waves overtake it.
+It knows when we need to propel ourselves to ride the wave and when not to.
+Life is a succession of waves that carry us, but we must identify them as such and recognize when to let go of those that will take us nowhere.
+We can’t surf all the waves of the ocean.
 Sometimes the best wisdom is patience, waiting for a better wave.
-Nevertheless, we must know how to take the plunge, accept that mistakes can be part of the plan.
-How can we know how to surf if we don’t make the mistake of “taking a wave” when our momentum or our positioning were not perfect.
-You have to get out of the search for the absolute right decision.
-Basically, we must not make the choice, we must make our choice right.
+Nevertheless, you have to know how to launch yourself, to accept that mistakes can be part of the plan.
+How can you know how to surf if you don’t make the mistake of “catching a wave” even though your momentum or your positioning was not perfect?
+We have to get out of the search for the absolute right decision.
+Basically, we must not make the choice, we must make our choice good.

-Whether you are a beginner or experienced in the discipline, surfing requires that you take the risk of missing out.
+Whether you are a beginner or an experienced surfer, surfing requires that you take the risk of missing out.
 Sometimes our intuition plays tricks on us.
-The bad choices we can make are never totally bad: they teach us lessons that will help us surf the next wave of life better.
-Of course, we can learn from others, we can continue to be a spectator.
-However, we can’t surf while contemplating others while we let the waves pass us by.
-Our life is not lived vicariously, it must be embodied as much in our good decisions as in our mistakes.
+The bad choices we may make are never totally bad: they teach us lessons that will help us better surf the next wave in life.
+Of course, we can learn from others, we can continue to be spectators.
+However, we can’t surf by watching others while we let the waves pass us by.
+Our life is not lived vicariously, it must be embodied in our good decisions as much as in our mistakes.